juntossomosmais/auth0-samples/README.md

     docker-compose build apply-classic-page && docker-compose up apply-classic-page

+Then you should access your Auth0 tenant to configure two manual steps:

+1 - In `Authentication > Social` create two `Social Connections`: google and facebook (it's required to select e-mail in User Data);

+2 - In `Branding > Universal Login` go to `Login` tab and click on `Customize Login Page` button.

 Then update all the `env.development` files in the products.
 Do this with the following command:

     docker-compose build update-settings && docker-compose up update-settings